Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 • Complex job dependencies

-Choose Step Functions + Lambda when:
+Choose Step Functions and Lambda when.

 • Multi-stage processing pipelines